 Once upon a time, when embarking on a design career path, there were two choices: graphic designer or web designer.
 Today, there are many flavors on the design job menu, from UX designer to digital designer, making it difficult to distinguish which role is right for you or your company.
 Perhaps the murkiest of all these titles is “visual designer,” which sounds like a catchall — and at times it can be.
-Here, we break down the duties, skills and salary requirements of this in-demand yet often ambiguous job.
+Here, we break down this in-demand yet often ambiguous job.

 Just as graphic designer has become a blanket term for those who do print design work, think of “visual designer” as a blanket term for digital.
 It covers a large spectrum of digital design, but what distinguishes it from other digital design roles is that it’s oriented toward what a user sees on a screen and is less about behind-the-scenes work.
 In some ways, it’s a hybrid of UI design and graphic design.

 A visual designer, for example, might create web banner ads, email templates, landing pages, or a visual overlay for a button, tab or icon.
 Much like the role of UX and UI designers, the goal of visual designers is to get users from Point A to Point B in a visually intuitive way.
 And while web designers are typically responsible for some coding, visual designers often are not, which sets the two roles apart.

 Visual designer duties and expectations